sman11235/comprehensive_productivity_tracker/INSTRUCTIONS.md

 * email: `admin@admin.com`
 * password: `admin`

-If pgAdmin asks for the server password, enter:
+If pgAdmin asks for the server password, use:

 ```text
 pass